Business Schools in Maryland

-Given its relatively small size, Maryland offers a surprisingly wide variety of undergraduate business school options, with one of the widest tuition cost ranges of any state.
+Given its relatively small size, Maryland offers a surprisingly wide variety of undergraduate business school options, with one of the broadest tuition cost ranges of any state.
 The overall average undergraduate tuition cost in Maryland is about $17,300, which is moderate.
-The most expensive schools are Johns Hopkins University ($50,400) and Loyola University Maryland ($46,400), while the least expensive, Baltimore City Community College, costs just $2,600.
+The most expensive schools are Johns Hopkins University ($50,400) and Loyola University Maryland ($46,400), while the least costly, Baltimore City Community College, costs just $2,600.
 The schools are essentially split into two groups by cost, with 13 at or near $10,000 and five at $33,000 or more, while one sort of falls in the middle (Capitol Technology University at $24,300).
 Average financial aid is a respectable $11,200.

 We have acceptance rates for 15 of our 19 schools, and they are mostly moderate.
 The overall average is 56%, but this is weighed down by Johns Hopkins’ 13%, without which the number climbs to 59%, with no other school below 38%.
 There are nine schools at 60% or higher, and three above 70%.

 Graduation rates for undergraduate business degrees in Maryland tend to be low to moderate, with almost as much variation as tuition.
-The overall average for the 18 schools for which we have data is slightly over 50%, which is below the figure found in most states.
-The highest graduation rate is at Johns Hopkins (92.4%) while there are three schools below 20%: Coppin State University (17.4%), Baltimore City Community College (13%), and the University of Maryland University College (10.4%).
+The overall average for the 18 schools for which we have data is slightly over 50%, below the figure found in most states.
+The highest graduation rate is at Johns Hopkins (92.4%), while there are three schools below 20%: Coppin State University (17.4%), Baltimore City Community College (13%), and the University of Maryland University College (10.4%).
 The two best combinations of acceptance rate and graduation rate can be found at Loyola University Maryland (66% and 83% respectively) and Towson University (74% and 71%).

-The table below shows you all the important data you need about undergraduate business schools in Maryland, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
+The table below shows you all the vital data you need about undergraduate business schools in Maryland, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|